exploratory-io/book/faq.md

 ## I have very sensitive data.
 Where my data is stored ?

-Once you import your data into Exploratory it stays inside Exploratory Desktop's repository.
-If you are working with private and sensitive data we'd recommend you consider to subscribe Personal plan so that you can share your data and insights with others in a private mode.
-See [this page](https://exploratory.io/pricing) for more information.
+Once you import your data into Exploratory it stays inside Exploratory Desktop's repository which is located on your PC.
+And the data never leave your PC unless you explicitly publish (share) it.

 ## Can I change my username ?

-We are not currently supporting it, but we will in future release.
+We are not currently supporting it, but we will in future releases.
 If you need it to be changed now, please contact support@exploratory.io, we can manually change it at the server for you.